-On January 25, 2011, United Integrated Services Pte Ltd. was incorporated as a limited company under the Singapore Accounting & Corporate Regulatory Authority.
+On January 25, 2011, Singapore United System Integrated Services Ltd. was incorporated as a limited company under the Singapore Accounting & Corporate Regulatory Authority.
 The company mainly engages in the construction of clean rooms.

 On June 3, 2020, Hanxuan Energy Co., Ltd. (Hanxuan Energy) was incorporated as a company limited by shares under the Taipei City Government.
-The major business activities of the company are the self-usage power generation equipment utilizing renewable energy, and energy technical services.
+The major business activities of the company are the self-usage power generation equipment utilizing renewable energy and energy technical services.

 On September 1, 2020, Hunter Energy Co., Ltd. (Hunter Energy) was incorporated as a company limited by shares under the New Taipei City Government.
-The major business activities of the company are the self-usage power generation equipment utilizing renewable energy, and energy technical services.
+The major business activities of the company are the self-usage power generation equipment utilizing renewable energy and energy technical services.

 On November 30, 2020, UNITED INTEGRATED SERVICES (USA) CORP.
-(UIS(USA)) was incorporated as a company limited by shares under the Arizona Corporation Commission.
-The major business activities of the company are: (1) the installation construction of electrical and clean room, as well as the related transactions of supplies.
+(UIS(USA)) was incorporated as a company limited by shares under the Arizona Corporation Commision.
+The major business activities of the company are: (1) electrical and clean room installation construction, as well as, the related transactions of supplies.
 (2) Technical advisory services for planning and designing of projects.